jkempf42/kube-volttron/cluster-config/README.md

 To configure additional gateway nodes, install Wireguard on the node and generate a public and private key as described above.
-Then select an IP address for the gateway node `wg0` interface in the `10.8.0.0/16` range, incrementing the last number by one each time you configure a new node.
+Then select an IP address for the gateway node `wg0` interface in the `10.8.0.0/24` range, incrementing the last number by one each time you configure a new node.
+You can have a maximum of 254 gateway nodes on the VPN.
 Create a configuration file for `wg0` in `/etc/wireguard/wg0.conf`, being sure to add the appropriate keys and IP address as described above.
 You can copy the file above and change the configuration key values as appropriate.